Could monoclonal antibodies prevent Lyme disease better than a vaccine?

 Researchers say they have had “promising results” in developing a unique method to prevent Lyme disease in humans.
 It does not involve a vaccine, but rather a process which stimulates the immune system to ward off infections.

-In a recent article by NBC News, entitled Lyme Disease Treatment Would Prevent Infection, Researchers Say, Dr. Mark Klempner, of the University of Massachusetts’ nonprofit vaccine development arm, MassBiologics, describes a study where lab-developed monoclonal antibodies were able to prevent Lyme disease in mice.
+Dr. Mark Klempner, of the University of Massachusetts’ nonprofit vaccine development arm, MassBiologics, describes a study where lab-developed monoclonal antibodies were able to prevent Lyme disease in mice.

 Klempner’s group presented their findings, claiming the monoclonal antibody could protect mice against the Borrelia bacteria, during a meeting with infectious disease experts in San Diego, California.
 More details on the study should be available once it is published in a peer-reviewed journal.

 Monoclonal antibodies vs. vaccines

 Klempner explained the difference between monoclonal antibodies and vaccines to NBC News.
 “The way a vaccine works is that you give people pieces of the bacteria or the virus that you are interested in preventing and then the body mounts a big immune response.”